 Frexulfe (Navia).
 Like all the beaches with the best breakers, it is oriented to the Northwest.
 Create powerful and strong waves, with sections.

 Beach of Navia (Navia).
 North orientation.
 Long beach with different possibilities and that holds a lot of sea.
 In the middle of the sand a bar is formed that gives waves of excellent quality, left and right.
-In its eastern slope there is a point called "El Moro" which, when the sea conditions are good, produces good rights.
-It works with all the tides.
+On its eastern side there is a point called "El Moro" which, when sea conditions are good, produces good rights.
+It works with all tides.